mshivam019/designered/README.md

-This is a gpt style chat app for multiple LLMs.
+This is a canva style editor app.